This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 The exhibitions open seasonally and are only available by booking.
 The museum exhibits art pieces by Sam like his Teletubby Tidalwave, Furby Organ, and 1000 Oscillator Megadrone.
 There are also temporary and commissioned exhibitions by fellow experimental artists.
 There are talks of the museum merging with The Micro Museum in 2022, so keep an eye out next door for the possible collaboration.

 When you visit Ramsgate, take a look around and see if you can spot the architect Augustus Pugin work.
 He lived here in the 19th century and designed a few structures in town.
 He designed Big Ben, and similarly, the Gothic Revival style of the clock is a tell-tale design of his.

 One of these places he designed was St. Augustine’s Church.
 The exterior is built in typical Pugin fashion and has colourful stained windows all around.
 The interior has beautifully intricate sculptures detailing the tale of Christ.

-The church was a passion project of Pugin, which he built with his own money.
+The church was a passion and personal project of Pugin, which he built with his own money.
 After his death, the church eventually became Pugin’s burial place, too.